pretix/pretix-cartshare/README.md

 4. Execute ``python setup.py develop`` within this directory to register this application with pretix's plugin registry.

 5. Restart your local pretix server.
 You can now use the plugins from this repository for your events!

+## License

+Copyright 2016 Raphael Michel

+Released under the terms of the Apache License 2.0